ardinsys/financial-charts/docs/reference/chart.md

 | `draw(data)`          | Replaces the full dataset and redraws the chart.
 Call this when symbols or timeframes change.   |
 | `drawNextPoint(point)`| Adds or updates the latest candle.
 Keeps zoom/pan when possible, ideal for real-time feeds.     |
 | `getData()`           | Returns the current dataset after it has been mapped to the active `stepSize`.                  |

+`drawNextPoint` behavior:
+- Timestamps are snapped down to the nearest `stepSize`.
+- If the new point lands in the same slot as the last candle, high/low extend and close is replaced; otherwise it appends.
+- With auto range enabled, the window expands and keeps the right edge in view unless you have panned away.

 ### View and styling